 Introduction

-In today’s digital world, cyber threats continue to evolve.
-Known weaknesses must be addressed quickly to avoid breaches, data loss, and ransomware attacks.
+As cyber threats continue to evolve, known weaknesses must be addressed quickly to avoid breaches, data loss, and ransomware attacks.
 Cyber Essentials Plus testing is aimed at identifying such weaknesses and can highlight configuration issues that should be fixed.
 One example of this is the “Windows unquoted/trusted service paths privilege escalation security issue” vulnerability – it can lead to significant issues if not remediated.
 In this article we explain the vulnerability, outline solutions, discuss its importance, and link it to the benefits of Cyber Essentials Plus testing.

 Cyber Essentials Plus Testing